AyushDodal/SQL-Cheatsheet/README.md

 # SQL-Problems
-Solutions to unique SQL questions on the internet
+Solutions to unique SQL questions on websites like DataLemur, LeetCode, HackerRank